-This section of the Program Specifications outlines the support that an SHS provider can offer to a person experiencing homelessness or who is at risk of homelessness.
-The HSA will articulate the specific support that is provided by an individual provider, in the 1.2 Specific requirements section.
+This section of the Program Specifications outlines the support that a service provider can offer to a person experiencing homelessness, or who is at risk of homelessness.

+The HSA will articulate the specific support that is provided by an individual service provider, in the 1.2 Specific requirements section.